chmduquesne/gpg-workflow/README.md

 As a [pass](https://www.passwordstore.org/) user, I decided to [strenghten](https://www.grepular.com/An_NFC_PGP_SmartCard_For_Android) my gpg game and use a smartcard in my everyday life.
+My gpg secrets are only stored on the smartcard and on offline storage backups.
+Any decryption operation is done via the smartcard, either via usb (computer) or via NFC (smartphone).

 If you have any experience with gpg, you know that correctly managing a keypair is challenging.
 There are numerous guides about how to create the